Politics in Literature:

 How are we to interpret something as simple as:

 Apply an acid test: if we suddenly materialized on the scene and heard and understood the words as we do now, would we know exactly what we were supposed to do?
+Even if we saw the disciples in action, would we understand what they were doing?
 I rather suspect we know less than we think we do.
-For lack of cultural context, confusion set in very early; as a consequence, the words have been taken literally ever since in places that do not have the same language and customs.
+A lack of cultural context caused confusion to set in very early; as a consequence, the words have been taken literally ever since in places that do not have the same language and customs.

 We cannot blithely assume, then, that we understand even familiar-looking words.
-What does the expression “at hand” mean: “coming soon” or “has arrived”?
+What does the expression “at hand” mean?
+“Coming soon”?
+Or “Has arrived”?
+Or “You can reach out and take it”?
 Raising the dead is one task among many and seems to be almost routine.
 Is resurrection then a literal fact or is it a rite that was taken for granted then but that we are now unaware of?
-What does that imply about the other activities?
+And what does that imply about the other activities?

-But the pool has a deep end as well as a shallow one, and in the deep end the gist is very clear: “People feel helpless and condemned by God or fate because they get sick, and they die.
-Convince them that they are accepted and can take their lives into their own hands.
+But the pool has a deep end as well as a shallow one, and in the deep end the gist is very clear: “People feel helpless and condemned by God because they get sick, and they die.
+Convince them that such guilt is unearned, that they are accepted and can take their lives into their own hands.
 And by the way, do not charge admission: I’ll brook no ‘come to Jesus’ scams.”
-Thus interpreted, the charge to the disciples becomes little more than tepid moralizing, but it enables us to see how the original language implies a lot about the politics and society of the time and how it uses concrete, forceful terms to launch a cultural and political revolution.
+The charge to the disciples enables us to see what the original language implies about the culture of the time and how it uses concrete, forceful terms to launch a social and even political revolution.